Sabir-Ali-Mondal/Not-Pi-Vision/README.md

 ## 🔍 Project Summary

-**Not Pi Vision** is an AI-powered visual learning engine that transforms simple natural language prompts into interactive 2D/3D visuals using just HTML, CSS, and JavaScript.
-It is designed to provide students and educators — especially in low-resource areas — a fast, lightweight, and engaging way to understand concepts visually without the need for heavy infrastructure.
+**Not Pi Vision** is an AI-powered visual learning engine that transforms simple natural language prompts into interactive 2D/3D explaining visuals using frontend power.
+It is designed to provide students and educators — especially in low-resource areas — a fast, lightweight, and engaging way to understand concepts visually.

----

-## 🎯 Primary Goal
+### 🎯 Primary Goal

 To make learning **visual, simple, and accessible** for everyone — especially in areas with limited access to high-end tech — by converting text into **dynamic visuals, voice-based materials**, and **interactive learning** using front-end code.